btcpayserver/btcpayserver-doc/Troubleshooting.md

 ## 3. Looking through the logs (optional)

+### 3.1 BTCPay Logs

+### 3.2 Bitcoin Core Logs

+### 3.3 Lightning Network Logs

+### 3.3.1 - Lightning Network LND - Docker

+There are a few ways to access your LND logs when using Docker.

+#### 3.3.1.1 LND Docker Logs via container ID

+`sudo su -`

+`docker ps`

+Find the LND container ID.

+`docker logs 'add your container ID here'`

+or use this

+`docker logs --tail 40 btcpayserver_lnd_bitcoin`

+#### 3.3.1.2 LND Docker Logs (more logs)

+If for any reason you need more logs

+`sudo su -`

+`cd /var/lib/docker/volumes/generated_lnd_bitcoin_datadir/_data/logs/bitcoin/mainnet/`

+inside that directory do `ls`

+You will see something like `lnd.log  lnd.log.13  lnd.log.15  lnd.log.16.gz  lnd.log.17.gz`

+To access uncompressed logs of those logs do `cat lnd.log` or if you want another one, use `cat lnd.log.15`

+To access compressed logs in .gzip  use `gzip -d lnd.log.16.gz` (in this case we're accessing lnd.log.16.gz)

+This should give you a new file, where you can do `cat lnd.log.16`

+In case the above does not work, you may need to use install gzip first `sudo apt-get install gzip`

+### 3.3.1 - Lightning Network c-lightning - Docker

 ## 4. Finding a solution yourself (FAQ, Wiki, GitHub issues)

 Even though the setups differ, the chances that someone else experienced the same issue as yours are pretty high.